birchb1024/frangipanni/README.md

         completions
             task.fish
 ```
-The program reads each line and splits them into tokens on the forward-slash characters.
-In this example we're process a list of files produced by `find` so we only want to break on directories.
-Hence we specify `-breaks /`.

-The default behaviour is to fold tree branches with no sub-branches into a single line of output. e.g. `fish/completions/task.fish` For this explanation we turn off folding by specifying the `-no-fold` option.

 Having restructured the data into a tree format we can output in other formats.
 We can ask for JSON by adding the `-format json` option.
 We get this output: